This post may contain affiliate links, please see our privacy policy for details

 Substitutions

-Vinegar: instead of rice vinegar, you can use white vinegar or apple cider vinegar.
+Vinegar: white vinegar or apple cider vinegar.

 Additions

-Sweetness: for added sweetness, you can incorporate coconut milk or honey.
+Sweetness: add coconut milk or honey.

 How to Make Chicken Adobo

 Here are the step-by-step instructions for how to make this easy Filipino chicken adobo recipe.
-I recommend marinating the chicken overnight for the best results.

 Marinate overnight.
 The longer you let your chicken marinate in the adobo sauce, the more flavorful it will be.

-Simmer on low heat: when braising the chicken, cook over medium-low to low heat for a soft gentle simmer.
+Simmer on low heat: when braising the chicken, cook over medium-low to low heat for a soft, gentle simmer.
 You want the flavors to meld together without overcooking the chicken.

 Adjust to taste: taste the sauce and adjust the seasonings as needed to suit your taste preferences before serving.